calvertj/RDDHelper/README.md

 Playing with some spark stuff

-Just havinga little fun with spark
+Just having a little fun with spark